-Copthorne Players are pleased to announce that their first production of 2021 will be Noel Coward’s play ‘Blithe Spirit’ at the Copthorne Village Hall from October 21st-23rd.
+Copthorne Players are pleased to announce that their first post-COVID production will be Noel Coward’s play ‘Blithe Spirit’ at the Copthorne Village Hall from October 21st-23rd.
 Directed by Alison Shapley.

 Blithe Spirit – an introduction

 The comedy play, Blithe Spirit, was written by Noel Coward in just a week, whilst holidaying with his friend, the actress Joyce Carey, at Portmeirion in Wales.
 It was first performed at the Manchester Opera House in June 1941 before moving to the West End in July 1941 where it played at the Piccadilly Theatre, the St James Theatre and the Duchess Theatre.
 Coward knew that in wartime Britain, with death a constant presence, there would be some objection to a comedy about ghosts, however, despite the audience having to “walk across planks laid over the rubble caused by a recent air raid to see a light comedy about death”, the play was a great success and ran for nearly 2,000 performances.
 This record was only surpassed in 1957 by The Mousetrap.
 There were over 650 performances of Blithe Spirit on Broadway and a musical version, High Spirits, in 1964 also on Broadway.